cankiziloglu/quiz-app/README.md

 - User authentication and authorization.
 - Quiz management (create, edit, delete quizzes).
 - Question management (create, edit, delete questions).
-- Attempt management (start and submit attempts).
+- Attempt management (start and submit, view and delete attempts).
 - Data validation using Joi.
+- Database queries and transactions using Prisma ORM.

 ### Frontend
-- User login and signup.
+- User login, logout and signup.
-- Dashboard to view available quizzes.
-- Quiz taking interface.
+- Quiz taking interface, one question at a time.
+- View & edit account info & password.
-- View past attempts and scores.
+- View past quiz attempts and scores.
 - Responsive design with Tailwind CSS.
+- State management using React Context API.
+- Admin dashboard to manage quizzes, questions, answers, attempts and users.

 ## How the App Works

 ### Backend
 The backend is built with Node.js and Express.
 It provides RESTful APIs for managing users, quizzes, questions, and attempts.
 Data validation is handled using Joi.
-The backend also includes middleware for security, logging, and error handling.
+Database queries and transactions are handled with Prisma Orm using a Postgres database.
+The backend includes middleware for authentication, authorization, security, logging, and error handling.
+User passwords are hashed using bcrypt and session tokens are created using jwt and passed as cookies to the frontend.

 ### Frontend
 The frontend is built with React and TypeScript.
 It uses React Router for navigation and React Query for data fetching.
 The UI is styled using Tailwind CSS.
 The frontend communicates with the backend APIs to perform CRUD operations and manage user sessions.
+When a user starts an attempt to a quiz, the questions are stored in local storage, so if the user terminates that session and comes back later to solve the same quiz, questions are served from local storage.
+Authentication, quiz and attempt data are managed using state (context API).
+When the user finishes and submits a quiz the result is immediately calculated and shown to the user.
+User can also view past attempts and their scores and details in their account page.
+Admins can manage (view, create, edit, delete) users, quizzes, questions and attempts on their dashboard.

 ## Routes and Their Usage